Surgeon Busted With Weapons Cache In Hudson Valley Pleads Guilty

 Officials noted that the guns were bought legally out of state, and Bonanno previously had a license to possess guns in New York, but it had expired.
 If he was convicted, he faced up to three and a half years in prison.

 Bonanno will officially be sentenced in Westchester on Friday, Sept.
-17. He was also sentenced to time served after spending three months in Westchester County Jail before being granted bail.
+17. He will also be sentenced to time served after spending three months in Westchester County Jail before being granted bail.

 Click here to sign up for Daily Voice's free daily emails and news alerts.